Elizabeth-Mathew1/AirCanvas/README.md

 ### :mortar_board:  About the project

 AirCanvas is a simple application that lets u draw in air depending on the colour of your pen.The model has been trained to detect and draw in three colours, orange, violet and green.
-So if you want to have some with colours, go ahead and fork the repo.
+So if you want to have some fun with colours, go ahead and fork the repo.
 The application uses OpenCV,which is a library of Python bindings designed to solve computer vision problems.
 The application first detects the colour of the pen and then tracks the movement of its tip to draw patterns.

 ---